Algae fuel: History

 Other contributions to algal biofuels research have come indirectly from projects focusing on different applications of algal cultures.
 For example, in the 1990s Japan's Research Institute of Innovative Technology for the Earth (RITE) implemented a research program with the goal of developing systems to fix CO_{2} using microalgae.
 Although the goal was not energy production, several studies produced by RITE demonstrated that algae could be grown using flue gas from power plants as a CO_{2} source, an important development for algal biofuel research.
 Other work focusing on harvesting hydrogen gas, methane, or ethanol from algae, as well as nutritional supplements and pharmaceutical compounds, has also helped inform research on biofuel production from algae.

 Following the disbanding of the Aquatic Species Program in 1996, there was a relative lull in algal biofuel research.
 Still, various projects were funded in the US by the Department of Energy, Department of Defense, National Science Foundation, Department of Agriculture, National Laboratories, state funding, and private funding, as well as in other countries.
 More recently, rising oil prices in the 2000s spurred a revival of interest in algal biofuels and US federal funding has increased, numerous research projects are being funded in Australia, New Zealand, Europe, the Middle East, and other parts of the world.

+In December 2022, ExxonMobil, the last large oil company to invest in algae biofuels, ended its research funding.

+In March 2023, researchers said that the commercialization of biofuels would require several billion dollars of funding, plus a long-term dedication to overcoming what appear to be fundamental biological limitations of wild organisms.
+Most researchers believe that large scale production of biofuels is either "a decade, and more likely two decades, away."